-Seven essential elements must be present before a contract is binding: the offer, acceptance, mutual assent (also known as “meeting of the minds”), consideration, capacity, and legality.
+Certain essential elements must be present before a contract is binding, including: the offer, acceptance, mutual assent consideration, capacity, legality, and other elements.
 Contracts are typically in writing and signed to prove all of those elements are present.

 Void vs voidable contracts

 In the simplest terms, a void contract was never legal in the first place, so it isn’t valid even if the two parties have reached mutual assent on all the other essential elements of a contract.
-By contrast, a voidable contract contains a legal flaw to the disadvantage of one party, but the contract remains in effect until that party gets a court to declare it void.
+By contrast, a voidable contract is legal to begin with, but can later be declared by one of the parties (or in a court of law) to be no longer in effect.

 Legal flaws of a void contract

-In legal terms, something that is void is legally irrelevant and unenforceable.
-A void contract is legally invalid from the moment the two parties sign it because it’s illegal.
+In legal terms, something that is void is legally unenforceable.
+A void contract is legally invalid from the moment the two parties sign it because it’s illegal or violates public policy.